borismus/smus.com/content/books_all.md

 **Computerized therapy companions**: What if a common prescription for loneliness and some mental health problems is to talk to a sophisticated virtual friend designed to be the perfect companion that discretely also administers a CBT program?
 What if this extends to virtual romantic partners?
 What if people delude themselves into thinking their virtual companions are real?

----
+## Meta observations

 I am once again reminded that good speculative fiction is often a more powerful medium for conveying information than popular science (see [[Power of Fiction]]).

-The names of the characters were out of this world: Evrim, Rustem, Arnkatla Mínervudóttir-Chan, Altantsetseg, and I enjoyed the unusual Central Asian settings where the events took place.
+The names of the characters were out of this world: Evrim, Rustem, Altantsetseg, Arnkatla Mínervudóttir-Chan.
+I enjoyed the somewhat exotic Central Asian settings where the events took place.

 The quotes are at the start of the chapters are excepted from books authored by two main protagonists, *How Oceans Think* by Dr. Ha Hguyen, and *Building Minds* by Arnkatla Mínervudóttir-Chan.
 These quotes both contribute to character development and sprinkle in abstract wisdom.
-I thought it was a really effective way through this mechanism, and wish that "How Oceans Think" was a real book.
-Cephalopods are fascinating!
+I really wish that "How Oceans Think" was a real book.
+I'd read it in a heartbeat.

-Observations and synthesis:
+Although Nayler doesn't quite tie up all loose threads, the threads compliment one another in a way that I found pretty compelling.

+## Synthesis with other mediums

-- Nosferatu is apparently a reference to Dracula and the corresponding [eponymous silent movie Nosferatu from 1922](https://www.youtube.com/watch?v=FC6jFoYm3xs&t=3051s).
+Nosferatu is apparently a reference to Dracula and the corresponding [eponymous silent movie Nosferatu from 1922](https://www.youtube.com/watch?v=FC6jFoYm3xs&t=3051s).

-- The character Rustem's internet alias is Bakunin, a reference to the most famous Russian anarchist prominently featured in my contemporaneous foray into the Russian Revolution via the Revolutions Podcast (highly recommended).
+The character Rustem's internet alias is Bakunin, a reference to the most famous Russian anarchist prominently featured in the [Russian Revolutions Podcast](https://podcasts.apple.com/us/podcast/revolutions/id703889772).
+I'm digesting this magnum-podcast in parallel, review/summary forthcoming.

-- Just like a successful octopus or a successful drone army operator (Altantsetseg) rely on autonomous leaf-nodes, whether they are limbs or drones, Sun Tzu and John Boyd recommend giving leaders on the ground loose orders, but
+Nayler draws analogies between octopuses and fictional drone army operators (Altantsetseg) in their reliance on autonomous leaf-nodes, whether they are limbs or drones.
+Similarly, Sun Tzu and John Boyd [recommend](/books/boyd-by-robert-coram/) giving subordinates loose orders but empowering with almost complete autonomy.

 > “A good science fiction story should be able to predict not the automobile but the traffic jam.” – Frederik Pohl